HamzaGbada/Docker-tuto/README.md

 Images and Containers are main concepts of in Docker, it's mandatory to difference between them:
 ### Images
 Docker image is like VM image, it's package or a template with instructions for creating a Docker container.

 Often, an image is based on another image, with some additional customization.
-For example, you may build an image which is based on the `ubuntu` image, but installs the Apache web server and your application, as well as the configuration details needed to make your application run
+For example, you may build an image which is based on the `ubuntu` image, but installs the Apache web server and your application, as well as the configuration details needed to make your application run.

 You might create your own images or you might only use those created by others and published in a registry.
 To build your own image, you create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.
 Each instruction in a Dockerfile creates a layer in the image.
 When you change the Dockerfile and rebuild the image, only those layers which have changed are rebuilt.
 This is part of what makes images so lightweight, small, and fast, when compared to other virtualization technologies.
 ### Containers
 Containers are completely isolated environment as they can have their own process or service, networking interfaces, mounts..., just like VM except they all share the same operating system kernel.